firdousi-begum/genai-mongodb-amazon-bedrock/README.md

 # amazon-bedrock-genai-chatbot

-This repository contains code samples for a chatbot using Amazon Bedrock, LangChain & OpenSearch.
+This repository contains code samples for a chatbot using Amazon Bedrock, LangChain & MongpDB Atlas Vector Search.

 ### Gain Model Access from Amazon Bedrock Console